vaflag/stock-photo/README.md

 ## Run the app
 ### Using APK
-Last release provides a signed APK that can be installed on Android devices.
+[Latest release](https://github.com/vaflag/stock-photo/releases/tag/v1.0) provides a signed APK that can be installed on an Android device.
 Just install and run the app on a device.

 ### Using code